YoloFTW/Bad-Sorting/README.md

 ## Usage <a name="usage"></a>

-Sure, you installed bad-sorting, but how do you use it?
+Sure, you installed Bad-Sorting, but how do you use it?
 Don't worry, I've got you covered.

 </br>